bids-standard/bids-specification/src/appendices/hed.md

     "LongName": "Event category",
     "Description": "Indicator of type of action that is expected", "Levels": {
-      "go": "A blue square is displayed to indicate starting", "stop": "A red square is displayed to indicate stopping" },
+      "go": "A red square is displayed to indicate starting", "stop": "A blue square is displayed to indicate stopping" },
     "HED": {
-          "go": "Sensory-event, Visual-presentation, (Square, Blue)",
+          "go": "Sensory-event, Visual-presentation, (Square, Red)",
-          "stop": "Sensory-event, Visual-presentation, (Square, Red)"
+          "stop": "Sensory-event, Visual-presentation, (Square, Blue)"
        }
    },
    "response_time": {